shmuhammadd/NaijaSenti/README.md

 ## Welcome!

-Thank you for visiting Hausa-NLP open community project repository.

 This is a repository for Lacuna funded project for development of sentiment corpus for three major Nigerian langauges (Igbo, Hausa and Yoruba) .
 Jump straight to one of the sections below, or just scroll down to find out more.